"Residential" Off-Centre-Fed Dipole

 What makes this a "residential" antenna is the shorter overall length.
 And, it differs a bit from other OCFDs in that it isn't exactly the typical 1/3 2/3 split.
 This antenna uses 27' and 41' measurements.
 The article and video goes into full detail about the design considerations as well as the SWR readings - all of which are manageable with an onboard or external tuner.
 This convenience with low trade offs, as well as gain and the directional nature of this antenna make it an awesome choice for a home setup or for portable use.

-In my build, I housed the transformer assembly in a waterproof exterior electrical box.
+The 1:1 current balun version was housed in a waterproof exterior electrical box.
 Attaching 200 ohms worth of resistors across the antenna connections showed really good SWR readings under 2:1 on 40m, 20m and 15m.
 It was slightly over 2:1 on 10m.
 None of these would be a problem for a rig's internal tuner to clean up.

 I ran a WSPR test on this antenna on 30m and this map was the result.
 As you can gather, the antenna has awesome coverage of North America, Western Europe, and South America!
 The added perk is you can aim this antenna wherever you want to work more as Ted does for contesting.
 If you're looking for a slick antenna for your QTH or portable, look no further than the Off-Centre-Fed Dipole!